mikisvaz/rbbt/tutorial/getting_started/index.md

 ### The `rbbt` command

 After the installation steps above we are ready to use rbbt.
 The main way to interact with the system is via de command `rbbt` which offers a convenient way to access many different tools.
-Its use is similar to other commands line `git` and follows the general sytax `rbbt command subcommand1 subcommand2 --option1 --option2 arg1 arg2`.
-As you time commands it will show you the subcommands available, and you can always use the `-h` flag to get help on the available options.
+Its use is similar to other commands like `git` and follows the general syntax `rbbt command subcommand1 subcommand2 --boolean_flag --option_key option_value arg1 arg2`.
+As you time commands it will show you the subcommands available, and you can always use the `--help` or `-h` flag to get help on the available options.

 The tools available include examining TSV files, monitoring the system status, configuring remote workflows, initiating web servers, and most importantly